 Should I Own a Vacation Property or Second Home in Florida?

 With all that Florida has to offer, a second home in Florida might not only be a great place to vacation, but could also be a smart investment.
-According to Forbes.com, Orlando, West Palm Beach, and Panama City were the top three out of 10 cities as “The Best Places to Invest In a Second Home for 2019”.
-Click here to read the entire Forbes.com article.
+There are a number of cities and towns in Florida that are always ranked among the top places to purchase a second home.

-In 2018 it was estimated that Florida had more than 111 million domestic visitors and approximately 14 million overseas visitor and Canadians making it one of the most popular vacation destinations in world.
-We put together a list which is as follows:
+In 2011 it was estimated that Florida had more than 100 million domestic visitors and millions of visitors from out of the country, making it one of the most popular vacation destinations in world.

 - Great Weather